 What is Volumetric Weight?
 Calculation Guide & Formula (2026)

-In logistics and in the transportation field, package weight is important, but so is the space that a particular package expedited takes up.
-For some shipping carriers like UPS or FedEx, the package dimensions have a huge impact on the shipping price in addition to the package weight.
+In logistics and transportation, package weight matters, but so does the space a shipment takes up.
+For carriers like UPS, FedEx, and DHL, the dimensions of a package have just as much impact on the price as its actual weight.

-The volumetric weight (or dimensional weight) is a pricing principle that allows carriers to set the shipping price according to the shipment volume, in addition to their actual weight and dimensions.
+The volumetric weight (also called dimensional weight or DIM weight) is a pricing principle that allows carriers to set the shipping price based on the volume a package occupies, in addition to its physical weight.

-Indeed, when you think about it: a kilogram of feathers weighs the same as a kilogram of lead, but the space occupied by the package will not be the same.
-This is where the volumetric weight comes in!
+Think about it this way: a kilogram of feathers weighs the same as a kilogram of lead, but the space each occupies in a truck or plane is completely different.
+That is exactly where volumetric weight comes in.

-1. What is Dimensional Weight vs. Actual Weight?
+1. Dimensional Weight vs. Actual Weight: What Is the Difference?

 Also called "DIM weight" or "volume weight", the volumetric weight represents the volume occupied by a package in a truck or plane.